-- Be sure to learn about any new policies affecting how the plan works by reading member newsletters and checking the plan's web site. - Know the telephone numbers and hours of your physician's office and the plan's member services department.
+- Learn about any new policies affecting how the plan works by reading member newsletters and checking the plan's web site. - Know the telephone numbers and hours of your physician's office and of the plan's member services department.
+Carry them in your wallet or purse in case of emergency.